codxse/codxse.github.io/_posts/2023-05-12-ruby3-capybara-selenium-webdriver-v4.9.1.md

             #   /usr/local/bundle/gems/selenium-webdriver-4.9.1/lib/selenium/webdriver/common/port_prober.rb:35:in `initialize'
 ```

-and the very bottom it also show:
+At the very bottom, it also showed:

 ```sh
 68.2) Failure/Error: